-The 'Game Of Thrones' Creators' Next Show Is Called 'Confederate'
+'Game Of Thrones' Creators Spark Controversy With Next HBO Show

 As “Game of Thrones” is left with just a dozen more episodes, series co-creators and showrunners David Benioff and D.B.
-Weiss are looking ahead to their next project.
+Weiss are looking ahead to their next project: “Confederate.”

+Although details are sparse, the upcoming show has already sparked criticism on social media over its premise.
+Following a popular subgenre of historical fiction that imagines a world where the South won the Civil War, “Confederate” envisions an alternate version of the United States that has already been ravaged by two civil wars, with slavery still legal in the South.

-The new show, “Confederate,” is set to begin production after the current series wraps its eighth and final season.
-It imagines another fictional world where slavery is a reality ― this time, in a future version of the United States that’s already been ravaged by two civil wars.
+It’s set to begin production after “Game of Thrones” wraps its eighth and final season.
 Here’s the full description from HBO:

 “Confederate” chronicles the events leading to the Third American Civil War.
 The series takes place in an alternate timeline, where the southern states have successfully seceded from the Union, giving rise to a nation in which slavery remains legal and has evolved into a modern institution.
 The story follows a broad swath of characters on both sides of the Mason-Dixon Demilitarized Zone ― freedom fighters, slave hunters, politicians, abolitionists, journalists, the executives of a slave-holding conglomerate and the families of people in their thrall.